anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 To maintain compliance with shared mobility licensing permits, providers must provide and an API  that projects trips and vehicle fleet data according to [MDS standards](https://github.com/openmobilityfoundation/mobility-data-specification).(Currently using MDS 1.0-0.4.0)

-Data is retrieved from  each provider’s API  and placed into a database.
-The database is projected into and open data portal at (OPEN DATA)

 We then create aggregate data groupings for reporting into this dashboard from that database.

 ## Data Aggregation for Privacy Concerns